Kenkre FC: Stadium

-Cooperage Ground in Nariman Point, Mumbai, is the home ground of Kenkre.
+Cooperage Ground in Nariman Point, Mumbai, serves as the home ground of Kenkre.
 It has artificial turf and has a seating capacity of 5,000.
 The club qualified for the I-League in 2021, but due to COVID-19 pandemic in India, league format was shortened and matches were played in few centralised venues.
 As the league came back with home-away format, Kenkre played its first home match at the Cooperage Ground against Churchill Brothers on 24 November 2022.